Hill Street Playground, Dublin 1970s.

 About the Museum: In their Own Words

 “Over the last three decades, the varied history of children and childhood in Ireland has come to the fore of our collective cultural consciousness in ways that are too frequently dark and deeply disturbing.
 We are in many important ways still coming to terms with the legacy of the outdated belief that “children should be seen and not heard.”
 At the Museum of Childhood Ireland, we believe that all children should be seen and heard.
-Our primary objective in establishing the MOCI is so that the museum can take the lead in creating a new vision for the way in which children are cherished and respected in Irish society.
+Our primary objective in establishing the MoCI is so that the museum can lead in creating a new vision for the way in which children are cherished and respected in Irish society.
 Within the museum, children themselves are central to driving change.

 The Museum Teams and their Recent Projects

 To find out more about the Museum of Childhood Ireland, their project teams and all of the work they do, you can visit their website and very active social media pages.

 Recent Work at the Museum of Childhood Ireland

 The team at the Museum of Childhood Ireland are always busy putting together new exhibitions and initiatives, here a just a few that may be of interest to listeners of this podcast:

 Dr Matthew Fogarty of the Eduaction Team organised a panel on “Writing Irish Institutions” with Jacinta Daly, Melatu Uche Okorie, and Emilie Pine.
 You can watch it here: https://museumofchildhood.ie/writing-irish-institutions-jacinta-daly-melatu-uche-okorie-and-emilie-pine/